 In addition to the main theorem, Theorem \ref{fabulous}, the paper explores two further directions.
 The first concerns the general case of internal colorings on ultraproducts with any infinite number of coordinates.
 Theorem \ref{fabulous_general} shows that, with slight changes in the proof, an analogue of Theorem \ref{fabulous} holds in this general case.
 It allows us to have an explicit calculation of an upper bound for internal Ramsey degrees under GCH, as is done in Corollary \ref{GCHcorollary}.
 In contrast with this direction which led us from the concrete to the abstract, in Section \ref{eta1} we go to the very concrete and explore the case of linear orders under CH.
 We first show how Corollary \ref{maincounterexample} follows from results in \cite{Tod87}, and thus show how Corollary \ref{CHcorollary} fails for an ultraproduct of finite linear orders if the coloring is allowed to be external.
 The result in Corollary \ref{maincounterexample2}, already mentioned above, is obtained after a more detailed analysis of the ultraproduct of finite linear orders under CH.
 We show that the coloring of finite tuples of the Cantor tree by Devlin embedding types as in \cite{Vuksanovic} and \cite{MR2603812} can be extended to $2^{<\omega_1}$ to witness the optimal failure of Corollary \ref{CHcorollary}.

 The paper is organized as follows.
 Section \ref{prelim} gives general preliminaries.
-Further preliminaries, related to partition properties and internal colorings; are given in Section \ref{intercolo}.
+Further preliminaries, related to partition properties and internal colorings, are given in Section \ref{intercolo}.
 The Main Theorem \ref{fabulous} appears in Section \ref{omegacase} and its generalization to further cardinals, under GCH, is given in Section \ref{general case}.
 The case of linear orders under CH is presented in Section \ref{eta1}.
 Various future directions are mentioned in Section \ref{openproblems}.
-The paper finishes by an Appendix \ref{Appendix}, which gives a self-contained proof of Lemma \ref{technical}, which in Section \ref{prelim} we quoted from \cite{Sh-c} but the proof in \cite{Sh-c} was left to the reader.
+The paper finishes by Section \ref{Appendix}, which is an appendix that gives a self-contained proof of Lemma \ref{technical}.
+(In Section \ref{prelim} we quoted Lemma \ref{technical} from \cite{Sh-c} but the proof in \cite{Sh-c} was left to the reader.)